Get the job done with a pro

 - In the Survey settings section, toggle off the Turn On/Off slider.

 Unpublished surveys display a message that lets people know the survey is closed.

 When you delete a survey from your account, you lose all of its survey responses.
 We recommend you unpublish surveys you want to take offline, but keep the survey in your Mailchimp account to access its data.

 To delete a survey, follow these steps.

-- If you have more than one audience, click the Current audience drop-down and choose the one you want to work with.
+- If you have more than 1 audience, click the Current audience drop-down, then select the audience you want to work with.

 - Click the Delete button.

-Deleted surveys will display a 404 page not found message when someone attempts to visit the URL.
+Deleted surveys will display a 404 page not found message when someone visits the URL.